BFCM: The Ultimate Guide to ECommerce Sales

 For eCommerce sellers, Black Friday Cyber Monday is a huge revenue opportunity – especially as more shoppers move online.
 This year, inventory continues to be a big challenge for retailers due to global supply chain disruptions.
 The good news is that if you have your product in stock, selling it should be easy with the right tools and plan in place.

-Keep reading to learn all about BFCM and how to increase sales this holiday shopping period, including scaling your supply chain through continuous capital.
+Keep reading to learn all about BFCM and how to increase sales this holiday shopping period, including how to leverage eCommerce financing to reach your goals.

 Black Friday Cyber Monday: Fast Facts

 While the origins of Black Friday date back much further, retailers didn’t begin refining strategies with steep discounts and early shopping hours until the 1990s.
 Cyber Monday followed in 2005, offering an alternative to long lines on holiday weekends: now, consumers could shop for eCommerce deals from the comfort of their own homes or offices.

 Today, Black Friday Cyber Monday is bigger than ever before, starts earlier and lasts longer, too.
 Here are some surprising BFCM facts:

 - Cyber Monday 2022 smashed records with $11.3 billion in online spending, a 5.8% increase over 2021.
 (Adobe Analytics)

 - Shoppers also set a new record for Black Friday sales, spending $9.12 billion online, a 2.3% increase over last year’s sales.
 (Adobe Analytics)